Marcus by Goldman Sachs is an online consumer banking division of New York-based Goldman Sachs Bank USA.

 How long does it take to withdraw funds from Marcus?

 If you make an ACH transfer, the funds take one to three business days to leave your Marcus account.
-From there, you’ll have to check with the institution receiving the funds to figure out when they’ll be available.
+From there, you’ll have to check with the institution receiving the funds to determine their availability.

 Is Marcus By Goldman Sachs Right For You?

-Overall, Marcus by Goldman Sachs offers one of the best online banking platforms available with a clean, user-friendly interface and high-earning account options.
+Marcus by Goldman Sachs offers one of the best online banking platforms with a clean, user-friendly interface and high-earning account options.

 Add that to intuitive financial tools and expert-level investment services, and there’s more than enough here to consider Marcus as your next banking and financial partner.

-The account options may be limited, but the choices you do have are well worth your time.
+Marcus by Goldman Sachs reviews to determine that the account options are limited, but the choices you do have are well worth your time.

-You won’t find more competitive rates than those in Marcus’ savings accounts and CDs, and there are also plenty of attractive options for investment portfolios and personal loans.
+You won’t find more competitive rates than those in Marcus’ savings accounts and CDs, and there are also plenty of attractive options for an investment portfolio.

-While Marcus does have a helpful website and mobile app, if you feel the need for an in-person banking experience, you’ll have to look elsewhere.
+While Marcus has a helpful website and mobile app, if you need an in-person banking experience, you’ll have to look elsewhere.

 The bottom line is that Marcus is highly recommended for HYSA accounts, CDs, and investing.